unixorn/awesome-zsh-plugins/README.md

 * [node](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for ZSH with caching of `nvm` completions and autoloading of `nvm` if present.
 * [nodenv](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load `nodenv` and its completions into the shell.
 * [nohup](https://github.com/micrenda/zsh-nohup) - Add `nohup` to the current command pressing `Ctrl-H`.
+* [nonotes](https://github.com/stevemcilwain/nonotes) - Plugin for pen-testing.
+No more notes needed, no more copy and paste of commands.
 * [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - macOS users know the pain of trying to figure out what command actually flushes the DNS cache on their version of macOS, and this plugin makes that annoyance go away.
 * [notes (aperezdc)](https://github.com/aperezdc/zsh-notes) - Inspired by [terminal_velocity](https://www.seanh.cc/terminal_velocity/), it provides a fast interface to create and access a set of [Markdown](https://en.wikipedia.org/wiki/Markdown) text files inside a directory.
 * [notes (chipsenkbeil)](https://github.com/chipsenkbeil/zsh-notes) - Provides a quick notes editing experience in ZSH.